Sima Wei (Jingyao)

-Sima Wei (司马威 (司馬威); died c.July 301), courtesy name Jingyao (景曜), childhood name A-pi (阿皮), was a son of Sima Hong (Prince Ping of Hejian), a grandson of Sima Wang (Prince Cheng of Yiyang), and a great-grandson of Sima Fu, Prince Xian of Anping and a younger brother of Sima Yi, regent of the Cao Wei state during the Three Kingdoms era.
+Sima Wei (司马威 (司馬威); died c.July 301), courtesy name Jingyao (景曜), childhood name A-pi (阿皮), was an imperial prince during the Western Jin dynasty.
+He was a son of Sima Hong (Prince Ping of Hejian), (Note: During the Cao Wei era, Sima Hong inherited the peerage of Marquis of Changwu Village (昌武亭侯) and fiefdom of 100 households from Sima Lang's son after the latter's death.
+The peerage and fiefdom were granted to Sima Lang's son during Cao Rui's reign; Sima Wang was about 21 years old when Cao Rui ascended the throne in 226.
+Thus, Sima Hong was likely born during Cao Rui's reign.) a grandson of Sima Wang (Prince Cheng of Yiyang), and a great-grandson of Sima Fu, Prince Xian of Anping and a younger brother of Sima Yi, regent of the Cao Wei state during the Three Kingdoms era.
 Besides his heritage, Sima Wei was best known for being one of a few people (possibly the only one) to be requested for execution by Emperor Hui of Jin.

 Background and life under Emperor Wu

 Sima Wei was born to Sima Hong in an unknown year.
 When Sima Hong's second cousin Sima Yan (Emperor Wu of Jin and son of Sima Zhao) usurped the throne from Cao Huan in February 266, Sima Hong, together with his younger brother Sima Mao, father, uncles and grandfather, were made princes on 9 February.
 Sima Wang died in August 271, while Sima Fu died in April the following year.
 Sima Hong died on 7 March 276, and Sima Wei inherited his princedom.
 In October 277, the title of Prince of Hejian was given to Wei's cousin Sima Yong, while Sima Wei was appointed Prince of Zhangwu.
 In June or July 288, Sima Qi, son of Sima Yi (Wang's eldest son), lost his title of Prince of Yiyang due to an offence.
 Sima Wei was then appointed Prince of Yiyang.